Colchester Arts Centre

-The Colchester Arts Centre, is an arts centre in Colchester, Essex, which is located in a former Church of England parish church, the church of Saint Mary-at-the-Walls, a name derived from its proximity to the Roman town walls.
+Colchester Arts Centre is an arts centre in Colchester, Essex, which is located in a former Church of England parish church, the church of Saint Mary-at-the-Walls, a name derived from its proximity to the Roman town walls.
 The church may have had Anglo-Saxon origins but was first mentioned in the early 13th century.
 The building was badly damaged during the English Civil War and was fully rebuilt twice in the 18th and 19th centuries, with the exception of the 16th century bell tower which has been heavily restored.
 The church became redundant in 1978 and opened as an arts centre in 1980.
 It hosts a wide variety of events, specialising in emerging talent, with a number of well known artists having made early appearances at the venue.
 It is a Grade II listed building.

 Church history

 Medieval era

-The early history of the church is obscure, but excavations in 1962 to the south of the present churchyard revealed some burial cists dated to before the Norman conquest.
+The early history of the church is obscure, but excavations in 1962 to the south of the present churchyard revealed some burial cists dated to before the Norman Conquest.
 It was possibly the location of a private chapel for the Bishops of London who owned land in the town.
 The first record of the church was in a lease of 1206 in which the bishop retained the advowson, the right to appoint the rector, a tradition which was maintained until the church closed in 1978.
 The same lease also includes a school in the parish, which has been taken as the origin of Colchester Royal Grammar School.
 Dedicated to Saint Mary the Virgin, the church acquired its sobriquet "ad murum" or "at-the-walls" to distinguish it from the church dedicated to Saint Mary Magdalene in the western end of the town.

 The parish was poor, the wealthier districts of Colchester being closer to the port at The Hythe, so priests tended not to stay long.
 In 1440, a papal dispensation was received for the rector of St Mary's to hold the benefice of a second parish, a custom which continued until the 19th century.
 The medieval church building had a nave, a chancel, a south porch and a northwest tower, which was rebuilt in 1534 using rubble masonry containing Roman bricks, finished with limestone dressings, which included a frieze of shields around the base, still visible today.